Federal, State, Tribal, and Local Responsibilities

 - Evaluate if nuclear power plant emergency plans can be used by emergency response personnel and ensure the plans provide for sufficient resources and equipment during an emergency.

 - Review FEMA evaluations of offsite emergency preparedness.

 - Make decisions on the overall state of emergency preparedness, such as issuing of nuclear power plant operating licenses or taking enforcement actions (e.g., violations, civil penalties, orders, or shutdown of operating reactors).

-- Recognize FEMA as the federal interface with State and local governments with regard to emergency preparedness for nuclear power plants.
+- Recognize FEMA as the Federal interface with State and local governments with regard to emergency preparedness for nuclear power plants.
 NRC provides assistance in offsite preparedness through its membership on the Regional Assistance Committees (RAC), which is coordinated by FEMA.

-DHS Roles and Responsibilities:
+FEMA Roles and Responsibilities:

 - Evaluate if State and local emergency plans are adequate to protect public health and safety.